vkryl/spbik-2021/README.md

 The exact process of storing was designed to provide an ability for commission members to just replace the package contents during the night, which many commissions did.

-**How to detect:** first, by turnout protocols.
+**How to detect:** by turnout protocols and lowered number of votes for all candidates, except one.
 Any abnormal amount of voters on the first and the second day is the trace of the fraud activity, as in fact most of the voters came on the last day (19.09), then on the first day (17.09) and only then on the second (18.09).
-Meanwhile 19.09 was the only date promoted in vote advertisements.

-Second, by result: when entire safe package contents of just one day gets replaced, it reduces amount of protest votes while preserving proportion between other candidates.
-And at same time increases the amount votes of just one candidate.
+Meanwhile, 19.09 was the only date promoted in vote advertisements.
+When entire safe package contents of just one day gets replaced with votes for just one candidate, it reduces the amount of votes against that candidate, but preserves proportion between other candidates.

 ### 3. Handwritten results and fraud during count procedure.